-It is the responsibility of the Functional Assessment Supervisor to ensure that all users have the appropriate background knowledge and hands-on training to safely operate the equipment with human participants.
+It is the responsibility of the Technical Supervisor to ensure that all users have the appropriate background knowledge and hands-on training to safely operate the equipment with human participants.

-It is the responsibility of the Scientific Director to ensure that a safety program is in place, and that inspections of facilities are conducted regularly to ensure compliance with Concordia university regulatory requirements.
+It is the responsibility of the Director, School of Health to ensure that a safety program is in place, and that inspections of facilities are conducted regularly to ensure compliance with Concordia university regulatory requirements.

-PERFORM Centre 3.
-Emergency in the Physiological Suite
+3. Emergency in the Physiological Suite

-Users must familiarize themselves with PERFORM's SOP on Emergency Response Procedures (PC-SOP-GA-009).
+Users must familiarize themselves with the School of Health's SOP on Emergency Response Procedures (PC-SOP-GA-009).